Qumulo/cloud-samples/README.md

 is generated will contain a preconfigured AWS Security Group that enables the cluster to serve clients as well as opens ports for management, replication, and clustering.

-An example of the ouput of this script is provided in the file `qcft.json`.